 Image Courtesy: latestafrican.com

-Box braids are among the most sought-after protective hairstyles, not only because of how stunning they look but also because of how well they protect your natural hair.
+Box braids hairstyle is among the most sought-after protective hairstyles, not only because of how stunning they look but also because of how well they protect your natural hair.
 Before you begin, decide how thick your want your braids.
 The finished look is stunning and will last you for months.

 1. Prep Your Hair